syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 ## Working with Images

-You can create a Word document template using Microsoft Word application or by adding images in the Word document programmatically.
+DocIO provides support for both inline and absolute positioned images.

+* Inline images: The position of the image is constrained to the lines of text on the page.
+* Absolute positioned images: The images can be positioned anywhere irrespective of the lines of text.

 For further information, click here.

 ## Working with lists